joey00072/ohara/experiments/bitnet/bitnet.md

 ```

 ### BitLinear
-Now this two functions we can impliment BitLinear this layer is drop in replacement for nn.Linear.
-There it lot room for optimization with kernel fusion, manully writing backwork pass etc etc.
+Now these two functions implement BitLinear; this layer is a drop-in replacement for nn.Linear.
+There is a lot of room for optimization with kernel fusion, manually writing backward pass, etc.

 ```python
 import torch